Welcome to the official page for RUGS.

 - Help undergaduates find different opportunities by encouraging engagement with graduate students, faculty, and alumni.

 - Provide programming to help with post-graduation plans

-I‘m a junior at Martel College majoring in Earth Science with a specialization in Geochemistry and serve as treasurer of RUGS.
-I am originally from Dallas, TX and moved to Houston 9 years ago.
+I’m a senior at Martel College majoring in Earth Science with a specialization in Geochemistry.
+I am originally from Dallas, TX and moved to Houston around 10 years ago.
 Growing up, I tagged along on many of my dad’s field trips since he went back to school to get a master‘s degree in geology, so I found my love for the geosciences at a young age.
-Now I work in Dr. Melodie French’s lab, studying sheet silicates like micas with a nanoindenter.
 If you would like to get in contact, please reach out at email@example.com!

-Contact me at email@example.com if you have any questions about me or suggestions concerning our website.
+Contact me at firstname.lastname@example.org if you have any questions about me or suggestions.

 ESCI 321: Earth Systems and Cycles

 White Sands National Monument, New Mexico